huner2/Tiny-CTF-Platform/OSXInstall.md

 Mac OSX
 ----------

-To deploy `tinyctf-platform` on a Mac OSX platform (**Must** have the most recent OSX version due to Apple XCode), follow these instructions:
+To deploy `Tiny-CTF-Platform` on a Mac OSX platform (**Must** have the most recent OSX version due to Apple XCode), follow these instructions:

 Download and install XCode from [here](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12)